 In the 1980s, with the first fashion store set up in Mumbai and with an influx of American designers, the culture of designer fashion was introduced.
 By the beginning of the twenty-first century, the fashion industry rapidly grew, thanks to new designers, models, and a vast collection of sensible designs.

 The low cost is due to efficient production, easy availability of raw materials, and a skilled workforce.
-Adding to this, you have plenty of colleges that focus on fashion and designing.
+Adding to this, you have plenty of colleges that focus on fashion and design.

 The National Institute of Fashion Technology (NIFT) is a leading institute in fashion education, providing knowledge, academic freedom, critical independence, and creative thinking since its inception in 1986.
 It has 16 professionally managed campuses and makes sure that its prospective students from various parts of the country reach their highest potential in fashion education.